Ike Larsen

-Isaac "Ike" Larsen (born February 5, 2003) is an American college football safety for the Utah State Aggies.
+Isaac "Ike" Larsen (born February 5, 2003) is an American professional football safety for the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football for the Utah State Aggies.

 Early life

-Larsen attended high school at Sky View located in Smithfield, Utah.
-Coming out of high school, he was rated as a three star recruit, where he committed to play college football for the Utah State Aggies.
+Larsen attended Sky View High School in Smithfield, Utah.
+He was rated as a three-star recruit and committed to play college football for the Utah State Aggies.

 College career

-In his first collegiate season in 2021, Larsen used the season to redshirt.
+As a freshman in 2021, Larsen took a redshirt.
 In week zero of the 2022 season, he recorded his first career interception in a victory against UConn.
 In week one, Larsen notched an interception and a blocked punt in a loss to Alabama.
-During the 2022 season, he recorded 33 tackles with three going for a loss, two sacks, two pass deflections, four interceptions, and three blocked kicks.
-In the 2023 season, Larsen started all 13 games, where he totaled 103 tackles, six pass deflections, four interceptions, and two blocked kicks.
-In week five of the 2023 season, Larsen tallied six tackles, a pass deflection, and the game-winning blocked extra point, in a win against UConn, where for his performance he was named the Mountain West special teams player of the week.
+On the season, he recorded 33 tackles with three going for a loss, two sacks, two pass deflections, four interceptions, and three blocked kicks.
+In 2023, Larsen started all 13 games, where he totaled 103 tackles, six pass deflections, four interceptions, and two blocked kicks.
+In week five of the 2023 season, Larsen tallied six tackles, a pass deflection, and the game-winning blocked extra point in a win against UConn, where for his performance he was named the Mountain West special teams player of the week.
 In week seven, he recorded a career-high two interceptions in a victory over Colorado State.
 For his performance during the 2023 season, Larsen was named first-team all-Mountain West.
 During the 2024 season, he recorded 80 tackles with one and a half being for a loss, nine pass deflections, and an interception.
 For his performance during the 2024 season, Larsen was named the 2024 Comeback Player Of The Year, after previously struggling with mental health issues.

+Professional career

+On May 1, 2026, Larsen signed with the Calgary Stampeders of the Canadian Football League (CFL).